Ep. #466: Ben Shapiro, Michael Moore

 I'm sorry, but I'm on our team.

-It doesn't make it something that should stop a meeting between two leaders who own more nuclear weapons than everybody else in the world combined and who are getting closer and closer to the city.
+It doesn't make it something that should stop a meeting between two leaders who own more nuclear weapons than everybody else in the world combined and who are getting closer and closer to the United States.

 I can only imagine what the Republicans would say if a Democratic president was meeting with the Russian leader after being attacked and having all our agencies say it wasn't.

-What would they say if Obama had met with North Korea's dictator with the flags and the kissing and the show of wonderful God.
+What would they say if Obama had met with North Korea's dictator with the flags and the kissing and the wonderful gods.

-No, we're saying it because it's Trump, because of what Trump has done.
+No, you're saying it because it's Trump because of what Trump has done.

 what, 10 days ago?